 When there is a noticeable amount of web traffic building up, shared hosting servers do not have the potential to maintain a fast speed, which may lead customers to a competitor site with better speed quality.
-Yet with cloud and dedicated hosting servers, the website speed will always remain under 3 seconds, since traffic cannot build up on these servers.
+Yet with cloud and dedicated hosting servers, the website speed will always remain under 3 seconds, since traffic cannot build upon these servers.

 4. Security Comparison

 Because many websites use the same server in shared hosting, security levels won’t be as strong as with dedicated servers.
 Still, cloud servers face this problem because websites using these servers will be within reach of cloud computing companies that could potentially access private data.
-For this reason, if you prioritise security over all other aspects, you should choose dedicated hosting security since your website won’t be as susceptible to threats compared to websites on cloud and shared hosting servers.
+For this reason, if you prioritize security over all other aspects, you should choose dedicated hosting security since your website won’t be as susceptible to threats compared to websites on cloud and shared hosting servers.

 5. Scalability Comparison